-ALERT: Being over the median income is not an automatic bar to filing bankruptcy
+ALERT: Being above the median income on the means test is not an automatic bar to filing bankruptcy

 I’m so used to railing against deliberate campaigns of misinformation about bankruptcy that I forget that there’s a lot of innocent ignorance out there.